KishanKancharagunta/Computer-Networks/17_data-comm_switch.md

 ## Packet Switching
 - VoIP
-- connectionless
+- Connectionless
-- devide messages into packets before sending
+- Devide messages into packets before sending
-- assember packets into messages after received
+- Assember packets into messages after received
+- Each packet is treated independently of all others
+  - Packets belonging to the same message may:
+    - Take different paths across the network
+    - Arrive at destination out of order and may be lost
+- Packets need headers so switches know where to send them

 ### Datagram packet switching
 - Each packet (datagram) is treated as a separate entity.